-Similarly, the alignment assessments provided by CTI and 2DII showed that there was still much to be desired in terms of aligning companies’ CapEX and economic outputs with the Paris Agreement goals.
+Similarly, the Alignment Assessments provided by CTI and 2DII (now The Rocky Mountain Institute ,RMI) showed that there was still much to be desired in terms of aligning companies’ CapEX and economic outputs with the Paris Agreement goals.

-Climate Action 100+ announced the timeline, amendments to the Benchmark framework and methodologies for the March 2022 company assessments.
+Climate Action 100+ announcedthe timeline, amendments to the Benchmark framework and methodologies for the March 2022 company assessments.
 Among other amendments, these updates reflect evolving investor priorities around climate accounting and audit and the just transition.
-New Alignment Assessments were added to provide further information on company climate policy engagement approaches as well as detail on how the emissions intensities of steel, cement, and aviation companies stacked up against key climate scenarios.
+New Alignment Assessments were added to provide further information on company climate policy engagement approaches as well as detail on how the emissions intensities of steel, cement, and aviation companies measured up against key climate scenarios.

 Climate Action 100+ opened a public feedback survey on the framework and methodologies used for the March 2022 Benchmark company assessments.
-The survey was open until 30 April 2022 and is now closed.
-The feedback will be collated and considered for integration into the methodology used for company assessments in 2023.
+The survey was open until 30 April 2022.
+The feedback was collated and considered for integration into the methodology used for company assessments in 2023.

 Climate Action 100+ published the second set of Climate Action 100+ Net Zero Company Benchmark assessments, ahead of the 2022 US and Europe proxy season.